European University Sports Association: 2010–19

 In 2019, the European Universities Championships were organised in 21 different sports in 14 different host cities, attracting 5242 participants in total from 570 universities – a EUSA record.
 Four sports were included in the official programme for the first time including Beach Handball, Kickboxing, Orienteering, and Water Polo.

 2020–present

-In 2020 the European Universities Games Belgrade 2020 will take place from 12 until 25 of July.
-It will be Europe’s largest university sport event of the year, and the second-largest multisport event ever organised in Serbia, after the 2009 Summer Universiade.
-The expected number of participants is over 5500 and they will compete in more than 20 sports.
+In 2020/2021, the European Universities Games Belgrade 2020 were first planned to take place from 12 until 25 of July, later postponed to 2021, and eventually cancelled due to Covid-19.
+It would have been Europe’s largest university sport event of the year, and the second-largest multisport event ever organised in Serbia, after the 2009 Summer Universiade.
+The expected number of participants was over 5500 and they would compete in more than 20 sports.